-We are committed to giving our employees the tools to guide right behaviour, including a Code of Ethics and Business Conduct, a Day-to-Day Situation Guide, an ethics helpline, online training, a compliance employee intranet site and other compliance and ethics related policies and procedures.
-Our full-time compliance and ethics team is available to support our staff globally as needed, with hubs in Europe, the U.S. and Asia Pacific.
+We are committed to giving our employees the tools to guide proper behaviour, including a Code of Ethics and Business Conduct, a Day-to-Day Situation Guide, an ethics helpline, online training, a compliance employee intranet site and other compliance and ethics related policies and procedures.
+Our compliance and ethics team is available to support our staff globally as needed, with hubs in Europe, the U.S. and Asia Pacific.
+We invest in educating our staff on our Code of Ethics and Business Conduct.
+Through this training, our employees are encouraged to identify and report illegal or unethical activity.